-I wrote this hub because I rely on my DW743 every day to earn my living and I love the fact that it enables me to make just about anything!
+I wrote this article because I rely on my DW743 every day to earn my living, and I love that it enables me to make just about anything!

-If you are reading this then you are probably a handy sort of bloke (any lady owners out there?!?) who is trying to decide which saw to buy with your hard earned cash, yes?
-Well, this review is for you and based on my extensive experiences with the DW743 flip over saw.
+If you are reading this, then you are probably a handy sort of person who is trying to decide which saw to buy with your hard-earned cash.
+Yes?
+Well, this review is for you, and it's based on my extensive experiences with the DW743 flip over saw.

-Personally, I love the two I have and wouldn't swap them for anything else because of their sheer versatility, their reliability, toughness and ability to get you out of a tight spot when you don't have the right size material to hand.
+I love the two I have and wouldn't swap them for anything else because of their sheer versatility, reliability, toughness and ability to get you out of a tight spot when you don't have the right-size material on hand.

-However, as a general, all purpose saw, the DW743 flip over saw is going to be very hard to beat and I use ours for just about everything.
+However, as a general, all-purpose saw, the DW743 is going to be very hard to beat.
+I use ours for just about everything.

-However, the DW743 flip over saw is an icon.
-Its design incorporates great capabilities and versatility, for either the workshop, hobbyist or site work.
+However, the DW743 is an icon.
+Its design incorporates great capabilities and versatility, for either the workshop, hobbyist, or site work.

-The DW743 flip saw is built for tough conditions on site and I have inwardly groaned when pushing too hard on a wet section with a blade past its best; but that motor just keeps on pushing back!
-Both of my DW743 saws are years old and carry many battle scars and have never broken down.
+This flip saw is built for tough conditions on site.
+I have inwardly groaned when pushing too hard on a wet section with a blade past its best; but that motor just keeps on pushing back!
+Both of my DW743 saws are years old and carry many battle scars but have never broken down.

-My first DW743 flip over saw was even stolen from a barn in the middle of the night by some ratbag on foot.
+My first DW743 was even stolen from a barn in the middle of the night by some ratbag on foot.
 (The job couldn't manage without it and we never expected to see it again.
-Hence saw number 2!)
+Hence saw number two!)
 A local farmer called the police a few days later after finding the saw in a ditch on his land, a couple of miles away from the barn.

 Well, we dried out that saw and stuck it straight back to work where it belongs and it has not missed a cut since!